AIR-UFG/pointcloud_labeler/README.md

 # Pointcloud Labeler Dockerfile

-This Dockerfile sets up an environment for using the Pointcloud Labeler with ROS2 (Robot Operating System) and SuMa (Surfels for Mapping) for point cloud processing.
+This Dockerfile sets up an environment for using the Pointcloud Labeler and SuMa for pointcloud processing.

 ## Features